POL2015 : From ASEAN to the UN: International Organizations, Politics and Power (Inactive)

 Teaching Rationale And Relationship

-Lectures provide essential content on the theory and practice of international institutions and organisations as well as the wider policy/academic debates surrounding their effectiveness and relations with state and non-state actors.
+Lectures provide essential content on the theory and practice of international organisations as well as the wider policy/academic debates surrounding their effectiveness and relations with state and non-state actors.
 Seminars draw upon specialist readings related to lecture content and give students the opportunity to discuss the issues, thus informally developing their understanding and views.

 Reading Lists